-- Identify and evaluate theories and frameworks and research findings in Organisational Behaviour (OB). - Critically reflect on and practically apply contingent perspectives of OB theoretical frameworks in exploring organisational problems and phenomena. - Communicate from a range of perspectives to influence others, both as an individual and as a team.
+- Identify and evaluate theories and frameworks and research findings in organisational behaviour (OB). - Critically reflect on and practically apply contingent perspectives of OB theoretical frameworks to better manage people and organisations. - Communicate from a range of perspectives to influence others, both as an individual and as a team.